Skip to main content

 • create a line based on discrete data (as opposed to a function)

 In addition, it is now possible to hide certain items from the legend.
-All of this is now possible through the newly introduced configuration modal for graphs:
+All of this is now possible through the newly introduced configuration model for graphs:

 More information about the possibilities of these graphs, including an example of how to create them can be found in this help article.

 We have concluded the project that started in the summer of 2024 to make sure the platform is WCAG 2.2 Level AA compliant for students.
-This project has been concluded today after the final student pages were checked and updated accordingly to ensure each student page is compliant.
+This project was concluded after the final student pages were checked and updated accordingly to ensure each student page is compliant.

-But it does not stop here, since we believe that any website should continuously improve and this also holds for accessibility.
+But we're not done yet; we believe that every website should continuously improve, and this also holds for accessibility.
 Therefore, we are now gathering feedback.
-If you (or your university) are interested in testing and providing feedback, please reach out to us since we are happy to receive feedback on how easy to use the platform is for different users.
+If you (or your university) are interested in testing and providing feedback, please reach out to us since we are happy to receive feedback on different users' experiences with the Usability of the platform.

 This document contains updates we made to make the sure the platform is WCAG 2.2 Level AA compliant for students.
 The approaches/updates listed are also translated into (internal) best practices to be applied for any new features/updates on the platform together with (automated) tests to prevent regression of accessibility.